faucetfly/faucetinabox/README.md

 <strong>2: Configure - </strong>
 Open config.php file with any text editor and replace default values with your database connection parameters.
 You can get them from your hosting provider.

+<strong>2: Upload - </strong>
+Upload all files to your server.
+You can do this using and FTP, SFTP client.

-<strong>3: Finalize & Customize - </strong>
+<strong>4: Finalize & Customize - </strong>
 Open your website and go to Admin Panel.
 You can customize your new faucet there.
-You can reach your admin panel by simply adding ?p=admin to the end of your domain. ie: http://yourdomainname.com/?p=admin
+You can reach your admin panel by simply adding `?p=admin` to the end of your domain. ex: http://yourdomainname.com/?p=admin

 <h2>Script Requirements</h2>
 Everything should be already installed and enabled on most servers.
 If you have your own server, here are all requirements: